typelevel/Laika/docs/using-laika/output.md

   of contents: directories, files and sections within files.
   The default value is `Int.MaxValue`.
 * `tocTitle` specifies the title for the table of contents.
 The default value is `Contents`.
+* `metadata` specifies document metadata to be added to the container configuration.
+Three of the properties are mandatory, but Laika will use sensible defaults if they are not set explicitly (a random UUID for the identifier, the current time and the language of the Locale of the JVM process)

 For more details on these features see [Document Structure].